DanielHKombe/Sets/README.md

-*Set Operations Program*
+Set Operations Program

 Overview
 This C++ program allows users to perform a variety of set operations on user-defined sets.
 The program accepts multiple sets and a universal set as input, then computes and displays:

-Intersection of the sets
+-	Intersection of the sets

-Union of the sets
+-	Union of the sets

-Set Difference for each set relative to the intersection
+-	Set Difference for each set relative to the intersection

-Set Complement for each set relative to the universal set
+-	Set Complement for each set relative to the universal set

-The program uses dynamic memory allocation, vectors, and object-oriented programming concepts such as classes, constructors, destructors, and friend functions.
+The program uses dynamic memory allocation, vectors, and object-oriented programming concepts such as classes, constructors, destructors, and functions.

 Features
 Input a universal set and multiple named sets.
 Calculate and display:

-Intersection of all sets.
+-	Intersection of all sets.

-Union of all sets.
+-	Union of all sets.

-Difference between each set and the intersection.
+-	Difference between each set and the intersection.

-Complement of each set relative to the universal set.
+-	Complement of each set relative to the universal set.

-Dynamic memory management for flexibility.
+-	Dynamic memory management for flexibility.

-Clean and organized output formatting.
+-	Clean and organized output formatting.

 Technologies
 C++

-Standard Template Library (STL) - vector, string

-Dynamic memory (new and delete)
+Standard Template Library (STL) - vector, string Dynamic memory (new and delete)

 How It Works:
-User inputs the number of elements in the universal set and its elements.
+1. User inputs the number of elements in the universal set and its elements.

-User defines how many sets they want to create and provides names and elements for each set.
+2. User defines how many sets they want to create and provides names and elements for each set.

-Program processes and displays:
+3. Program processes and displays:

-All sets and the universal set.
+-	All sets and the universal set.

-Their intersection.
+-	Their intersection.

-Their union.
+-	Their union.

-The set difference for each set.
+-	The set difference for each set.

-The set complement for each set.
+-	The set complement for each set.

 Project Structure
 Set.h and Set.cpp:
 Contains the Set class, which handles all set operations.

-main.cpp:
+setOperations.cpp (main.cpp):

 Handles user input and controls the flow of the program.